james0pritchard/james0pritchard/README.md

 Hello there, I’m James Pritchard, a Mathematics Graduate of Durham University interested in using computer modelling to solve biological models.
-Email interesting job oppportunities to: james.pritch@icloud.com
+Feel free to get in touch at: james.pritch@icloud.com

 <!---
 james0pritchard/james0pritchard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.